lwjglgamedev/zvk/bookcontents/chapter-08/chapter-08.md

 };
 ```

 In the `create` function we allocate a Vulkan descriptor set.
-In order to that, we need to invoke the `allocateDescriptorSets` Vulkan
+In order to do that, we need to invoke the `allocateDescriptorSets` Vulkan
 function which requires a `DescriptorSetAllocateInfo` structure.
 This structure needs a handle to a descriptor pool and handle to the layout
 which describes the descriptor set.